romaintrovallet/tutorials/NCS_BLE_DFU.md

 ![Picture of the Build configuration with the place to modify the config higlighted](img/NCS/BLE/build-2.png)

+If the build fails, try rebuild first (sometimes NCS needs a second build) If it still fails, go to possible error section

 This takes quite some time to generate.
 But after the generation you should have something like that.